-As it currently stands, the financial data industry is dominated by 4 large providers:
+As present, the financial data industry is dominated by four large providers:

 - FactSet